 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the SX420 and PEN-F can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.